gemfire/gemfire-developer-website/README.md

      git clone --recurse-submodules https://github.com/gemfire/gemfire-developer-website
      ```

-2. (option 1) Build a preview of the website with the Makefile.
+2. (option 1 mandatory for first time install) Build a preview of the website with the Makefile.
 The website will be available at [`http://localhost:1313/developer`](http://localhost:1313/developer).

      ```sh
      make preview
      ```

-2. (option 2) Build a preview of the website using Hugo's build command.
+2. (option 2 only after option 1 succeeds) Build a preview of the website using Hugo's build command.
 The website will be available at [`http://localhost:1313/developer`](http://localhost:1313/developer).

   ```sh
     hugo -b http://localhost:1313/